-As a result, many growers prefer staking the Pothos on a pole or other types of support to encourage taller growth and prevent pest infestation, which is common with short plants.
+So many growers prefer staking the Pothos on a pole or other support to encourage taller growth and prevent pest infestation, which is common in short plants.

 Therefore, you should train the arching branches to grab the surrounding support, especially in the initial phase.

-Once acclimatized to the vertical support, it will continue attaching itself further and proliferate upwards.
+Once acclimatized to the vertical support, it will continue attaching further and proliferate upwards.

 When to Train Pothos to Climb?

-Although you can train Pothos to climb anytime, training them early will give a headstart.
+Although you can train Pothos to climb anytime, training it early will give it a headstart.

 How to Make Pothos Climb?

-Pothos are relatively easy to train to climb, but ensure to provide a suitable climbing medium and light source as they naturally bend towards the light.
+Pothos are relatively easy to train to climb, but you need to provide a suitable climbing medium and light source as they naturally bend towards the light.

 Within a few weeks, your Pothos will make a beautiful cascading vine.
-Here are a few climbing mediums available to the Pothos plant.
+Here are a few climbing mediums available for the Pothos plant.

 |Type of Support||Specification|